Jablonné v Podještědí

-Jablonné v Podještědí (until 1946 Německé Jablonné; Deutsch Gabel, until 1901 Gabel) is a town in Liberec District in the Liberec Region of the Czech Republic.
+Jablonné v Podještědí (until 1946 Německé Jablonné; (Deutsch) Gabel) is a town in Liberec District in the Liberec Region of the Czech Republic.
 It has about 3,700 inhabitants.
+The town is located on the border between the Ralsko Uplands and Lusatian Mountains, on the border with Germany.

+Jablonné v Podještědí was founded in the 12th century.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmarks are the Basilica of Saints Lawrence and Zdislava and the Lemberk Castle, both protected as national cultural monuments.

 Administrative division

 Jablonné v Podještědí consists of 12 municipal parts (in brackets population according to the 2021 census):